SivannaKing/SEU-ASIC-IOT-ECGAI/ECGAI_ver_1_1/README.md

 * need FP32_model.hdf5 in '../model'
 * Use same file in [Train] : load.py network.py evaluate.py util.py

-*How to use* : open terminal in [Train] on windows and run command below.
+*How to use* : open terminal in [Qkeras Quantization] on windows and run command below.
 1. Manual quantification
 ```
-python evaluate.py config.json
+python qevaluate.py config.json
 ```
 2. Automatic quantization
 ```